weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 XXX-END-DETAILS-BLOCK

-## Fork the repositories
+## Fork The Repositories

 You will need a GitHub account for this step.

 In order to modify the socks shop, you need to fork (at least) two repositories:

 * [https://github.com/microservices-demo/front-end](https://github.com/microservices-demo/front-end) - the front-end of the application.
 We will update the color of one of the buttons in this example.
 *  [https://github.com/microservices-demo/microservices-demo](https://github.com/microservices-demo/microservices-demo) - the repo that stores the Kubernetes manifests for the application.
 Flux will update this repository.

 Go to each GitHub repository and click "Fork" in the top right hand corner, and fork the repository to your own GitHub account.

-## Shut down the socks shop running on the Kubernetes cluster
+## Shut Down The Socks Shop Running on the Kubernetes Cluster

 If you followed the instructions above, there will already be a socks shop running on your Kubernetes cluster.
 First remove that, so that you can deploy a copy from your own fork.

-## Get a container registry account
+## Get a Container Registry Account

 You can use any container registry, such as Docker Hub or Google Container Registry.
 In this example, we'll use Quay.io.